SpellholdStudios/1pp/README.md

 Without a doubt the most comprehensive mod when it comes to post-release QA and visuals, 1pp has been a growing work of love for close to 8 years with the aim of providing a refined, polished experience with attention to detail that many felt was lacking in some aspects of Baldur's Gate II compared to its predecessor.</br></br>
 1ppv4 represents the culmination of this effort, bringing together the various previously disjointed graphical and mechanical tweaks and components that have accumulated over the years and many more besides; updated, streamlined and in the form of one coherent installer.</br>

 This mod offers the player the option to change the paperdolls and inventory icons of Baldur's Gate II to those of Baldur's Gate, and adds a number of completely new fixes, additions and alterations to the original BGII game.
-Technically speaking, One Pixel Productions is an attempt to fix "cosmetic flaws" that should have never made it through QA, as well as improve upon a number of other of things.
+Technically speaking, One Pixel Productions is an attempt to fix "*cosmetic flaws*" that should have never made it through QA, as well as improve upon a number of other of things.
 It contains many <a href="#components">components</a>, including: BG1 Paperdoll and inventory item ports, except for potions, BG1-style Flaming Swords, Flaming Short Swords (with item and mod item patches), new Paperdolls (human, half-orc, elven, halfling, dwarf), legacy Shields, Colourable Quarterstaves (with item patches)...

-Visit the <a href="http://www.spellholdstudios.net/ie/1pp">website</a> or <a href="http://www.shsforums.net/index.php?showforum=159">forum</a> for all the latest updates.</br>
+Visit the <a href="http://www.spellholdstudios.net/ie/1pp">website</a> or <a href="http://www.shsforums.net/forum/159-1pp/">forum</a> for all the latest updates.</br>
-<div style="text-align:right"><a href="#top">Back to top</a></div>
+<div align="right"><a href="#top">Back to top</a></div>

 <hr>